Borea-Analytics/borea/README.md

 # Borea
 Borea is product analytics for developers.
 Track every event and session on your app to really understand how people use your software.
+We utilize a streamlined form of an older PostHog release for data processing, while we build our own tracking infrastructure, including SDKs, tracking scripts, and cloud deployment.

 <br /><br />